feedback-house/developer-portal/docs/getting-started.md

 ### Whitelisting Feedback House Domains

 In order to properly operate your company users need to be able to access Feedback House servers.
-Feedback House uses standard web technologies and enforces encription in all communications, in most cases your setup should work out of the box with not additional requirements.
+Feedback House uses standard web technologies and enforces encryption in all communications, in most cases your setup should work out of the box with not additional requirements.

-If you encounter issues using the platform please check the folling requirementes.
+If you encounter issues using the platform please check the folling requirements.

 - Ensure you have white list Feedback House domains in your proxy server, or internal firewall.
-Your users should be ablle to access all domains and subdomains.
+Your users should be able to access all domains and subdomains.

   > You have to white list all feedback house domains *.feedback.house